aws-powertools/actions/.github/actions/version-n-changelog/README.md

 - Generates changelog entries based on commit history
 - Bundled with dependencies - no installation required
 - Simple, minimal configuration
+- Outputs the new version for use in subsequent steps

 ## Usage